If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 The short answer is yes!

 Even if you are not selling any products from your website, it’s still a wise idea to include proper Terms and Conditions on your website because, as mentioned above, these are your website rules – what you allow and don’t allow on your site.
+They govern the use of the website.

 So your Terms and Conditions set your ground rules about how you want users to access your website.
 Also, terms and conditions include what to do with the information presented on your site.